 In everything I write I make several assumptions about the reader and their beliefs.
 If you disagree with the content of this blog, it is likely because you disagree with one or more of the following:

-- Successful, monogamous, long-term relationships (marriage in most cases) are possible and desirable.
+- Happy, monogamous, long-term relationships (marriage in most cases) are possible and desirable.

 - Men and women are fundamentally different.
-(Note: I do not assume that men and women should be or always will be fundamentally different; but simply that, right now, in this generation, they are.)
-The differences between the sexes have significant implications about how one can attract the other, many of which were probably ignored - intentionally or otherwise - by your educators.
+(Note: I do not assume that men and women should be or always will be fundamentally different) The differences between the sexes have significant implications about how each one can attract the other, many of which were probably ignored by your educators - either intentionally or otherwise.

 - Modern, western, liberal thought is reasonable enough to warrant the on-going experiment of attempting life according to its tenets.
-This is relevant because the most of the advice I give assumes that the sexual mores of western culture are reasonable, even if there are obvious excesses.
-If I didn't think these things were reasonable, I would instead be writing a blog urging that women be blindly submissive to men, never wear revealing clothing, etc.
+This is relevant because the most of the advice I give assumes that the sexual mores of western culture are reasonable, despite some apparent excesses (either in repression or liberation, depending on your perspective).
+If I didn't think these things were reasonable, I would instead be writing a blog urging that women be blindly submissive to men, never wear revealing clothing, or else one that advocated swingers clubs and polyamory.

 - The various characteristics of men (physical, social, cultural, financial, etc.) follow a Gaussian distribution in most cases, and a woman can maximize her chances with men by appealing to the average man.